IronWifi/docs/user_Guide/captive_portals/hubspot.md

 * lastname
 * phone

-You can associate a contact with a form by adding the following:
+Contacts can be linked to Hubspot forms by adding the following:

-* formId
+* formId (enter value from your Hubspot form)
-* portalId
+* portalId (enter value from your Hubspot form)